ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    list of CSV files.
    :label:`fig-processfilesscript`

-The combination of program export and formula scripts is extremely powerful.
+The combination of module export and formula scripts is extremely powerful.
 To see this, consider
 a common pain point with spreadsheets - doing the same computation for different data sets.
 For example, the Michaelis-Menten calculation in Fig. :ref:`fig-excel1`  needs to be done for data collected collected from many experiments that are stored in several comma separated variable (CSV) files.
-Fig. :ref:`fig-processfiles` displays a spreadsheet that does the Michaelis-Menten calculation for the list of CSV files in the column ``CSV_FILE``.
+Fig. :ref:`fig-processfiles` displays a scisheet that does the Michaelis-Menten calculation for the list of CSV files in the column ``CSV_FILE``.
 (This list is computed by the prologue formula based on the contents